TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Link/Properties/Appearance.rst

    Has information about the appearance of child-records, namely:

    allowedOptions (array)
-      Hide or show :confval:`allowedTypes` in the link browser.
+      Hide or show :ref:`allowedTypes <columns-link-properties-allowedTypes>`
+      in the link browser.
-      While :php:`appearance[allowedOptions]` only affects the display in link browser the :confval:`allowedTypes` configuration is also evaluated in the :php:`Datahandler`, preventing the user from adding links of non allowed types.
+      While :php:`appearance[allowedOptions]` only affects the display in link browser the :ref:`allowedTypes <columns-link-properties-allowedTypes>`
+      configuration is also evaluated
+      in the :php:`Datahandler`, preventing the user from adding links of non allowed types.